NUWCDIVNPT/stig-manager/docs/reference/index.rst

         There are four Roles available in STIG Manager.
 Roles differ in the actions they can perform in a Collection, and their default Access to Assets and Reviews.
 See :ref:`roles-and-access` for more information.

-        .. list-table:: Role Capabilities and Access
-            :widths: 20 40 40
-            :header-rows: 1
-            :class: tight-table

-            * - Role
-              - Collection Management Capabilities
-              - Default Access
-            * - Owner
-              - Add/Remove/Modify Assets, STIG assignments, Labels, and User Grants.
-Can delete the Collection.
-              - Full access to all Assets/Reviews (Can be restricted with Access Controls)
-            * - Manage
-              - Add/Remove/Modify Assets, STIG assignments, Labels, and User Grants with the exception of "Owner" grants.
-Optionally responsible for "Accepting" and "Rejecting" reviews from evaluators.
-              - Full access to all Assets/Reviews (Can be restricted with Access Controls)
-            * - Full
-              - None
-              - Full access to all Assets/Reviews (Can be restricted with Access Controls)
-            * - Restricted
-              - None
-              - None (requires Access Controls)

     STIG
         Secure Technical Implementation Guidelines published by the Defense Information Security Agency.
 STIGs are published in XCCDF format that can be imported into STIG Manager.
 Automated results in XCCDF format, such as those produced by the DISA SCC Tool, can also be imported.
 Manually evaluated STIG Results are often recorded in a .ckl file, a different format, which is produced by the DISA tool STIG Viewer, and can also be imported into STIG Manager.